 In July 2015, the Knesset enacted the R&D Amendment after reaching the conclusion that the pre-R&D Amendment regime was not flexible enough to allow the OCS and the recipients of research and development funding to respond quickly to the challenges of a changing world.
 Pursuant to the R&D Amendment, the OCS was replaced with the Authority, which is comprised of the Council of the Authority, or Council, a Director General and the Research Committees.
 The Chief Scientist will become the head of the Authority.
 According to the R&D Amendment, the Council will have broad discretion regarding material matters, including, among others, with respect to the new funding programs, or Tracks, and requirements with respect to manufacture in Israel and transfer of manufacture abroad (including payment for such transfer).
 While the pre-R&D Amendment regime provided base-line default terms and conditions with respect to the core issues relevant for OCS grant recipients, as provided above, these default provisions have been largely rescinded by the R&D Amendment.
-Many of these matters will now be decided separately for each Track by the Council, based on certain guidelines stipulated in the R&D Amendment.
-Such guidelines provide, for example, that considerable preference should be given to having ownership of Authority-funded know-how and rights vest with the recipient of assistance and/or with an Israeli company, with transfer of know-how and related rights abroad to be permitted only in exceptional circumstances.
-In addition, the R&D Amendment stipulates that the transfer of manufacturing rights abroad, whether under a license or otherwise, shall only be allowed in special circumstances.
-Nonetheless, these matters are merely guidelines, and the essential matters will be determined by the Council in its discretion currently causes much ambiguity as to the implementation of the R&D Amendment.
+Such guidelines provide, for example, that considerable preference should be given to having ownership of Authority-funded know-how and rights vest with the recipient of assistance and/or with an Israeli company, with transfer of manufacturing rights abroad, whether under a license or otherwise, shall only be allowed in special circumstances.
+Nonetheless, these matters are merely guidelines, and the essential matters will be determined by the Council in its discretion.
+While the R&D Amendment is designed to provide flexibility in a rapidly-changing business environment, leaving the above essential matters to the Council's discretion currently causes much ambiguity as to the implementation of the R&D Amendment.